sklchan77/PermataAuto/README.md

 ## Special Thanks
-AndreyPavlenko for his dedication to release the source code for and keep the development alive.
+AndreyPavlenko for his dedication to release the source code for everyone and keep the development alive.